 - Northern Ireland: 501 (249 had been audited through the mystery shopping exercise)

 - Wales: 513 (250 had been audited through the mystery shopping exercise)

 England continues to lag behind Wales and Northern Ireland in terms of display rates, Compulsory display would likely have a big impact upon display rates in England, as seen in Northern Ireland and Wales.

 Rates of display of stickers visible from outside the premises were:

 In England, businesses with a higher rating continue to be more likely to display than those with a lower rating.
-Over two-thirds (67%) of those with a rating of 5 are displaying their rating compared to 28% of those that have a rating of 0-3.
-These proportions are in line with those seen in 2016.
+Over two-thirds (70%) of those with a rating of 5 are displaying their rating compared to 31% with a rating of 3 and 17% of those that have a rating of 0-2.
+These proportions are in line with those seen in previous years.

 Motivations to display

 Around a third of establishments in each country say that displaying their rating has had a positive impact upon their business (32% in England, 32% in Northern Ireland and 31% in Wales).